-The UK is a safe place, but again, as in any country, it pays to take simple precautions such as keeping valuables out of sight in parked cars, avoiding walking alone at night through inner city areas and keeping an eye on personal belongings on city streets and transit systems.
+The UK is a safe place, but again, as in any country, it pays to take simple precautions such as keeping valuables out of sight in parked cars, avoiding walking alone at night through inner-city areas, and keeping an eye on personal belongings in the city streets and transit systems.

-With a cuisine that has been derided for centuries, modernisation and re-evaluation has put the UK’s gastronomy in a new light.
-The UK now ranks 9th in the world in terms of countries with the most Michelin starred restaurants.
+With a cuisine that has been derided for centuries, modernization and re-evaluation have put the UK’s gastronomy in a new light.
+The UK now ranks 6th in the world in terms of countries with the most Michelin starred restaurants.

-Traditional favourites include fish and chips, roast beef, and haggis in Scotland.
-Alcoholic specialities are brewed across the country, whether it’s whisky in Scotland, or ales and bitters across England.
+Traditional favorites include fish and chips, roast beef, and haggis in Scotland.
+Alcoholic specialties are brewed across the country, whether it’s whisky in Scotland, or ales and bitters across England.
 Don’t forget afternoon tea, served with finger foods and scones, and a British staple since the mid-19th Century.

 Tipping in restaurants is not compulsory, but most people will leave a tip of at least 10% of the bill if the service has been of a good standard.
 Some restaurants will add this to the bill unless you ask for them to remove it.

-Unlike many EU countries, the UK has kept its own currency, Pound Sterling (GBP).
+Unlike many European countries, the UK has kept its own currency, Pound Sterling (GBP).
 Coins in circulation include 1p, 2p, 5p, 10p, 20p, 50p, £1 and £2.
-Notes available are £5, £10, £20 and £50.
+Notes available are £5, £10, £20, and £50.
 As a rule, the Pound is the only accepted currency, but Euros can be used in some areas of London and Northern Ireland.

-The basic wedding licence will cost only £3.50 but there are a number of additional costs, like the church, registry office or the venue you choose.
+The basic wedding license will cost only £3.50 but there are a number of additional costs, like the church, registry office, or the venue you choose.
 On average it is £30 to give notice for a Registry Office and £40 for another approved venue.
 Churches are different and have their own costs, which fluctuate greatly depending on size and location.
 The certificate itself will cost £3.50.